JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 | 2104      | 1    | 45   | 460
 | 1416         | 2   | 40   | 232

+Source: Machine Learning on Coursera - Video: Multiple Features from Week 2

+The question was then put forth.

+Is it possible to create a relationship between these stated "features" i.e. Size, num of bedrooms etc and the price?

+It is indeed possible and that was the focus of the project.
+The way this is done is by forging a polynomial equation that can generate the price response.
+This polynomial equation is referred to in the series as a hypothesis.

+$$h_{0} = \theta_{0} + \theta_{1}*x_{1}

 ## Week 3: Logistic Regression

 ## Week 4: Multi-Class Classification and Neural Networks